“This post may contain affiliate links. Please read my disclosure for more info.

 2. 30% - Credit Utilization

 A general rule of thumb is to try not to use more than 30% of your available credit.
 Credit reporting agencies will look at your utilization two ways:

 Individually: if you have a credit card with a limit of $1200, you’d want to make regular payments, and also try to keep the balance below 30% or $360.

 Overall: if you have 3 credit cards, each with a $1000 credit limit, and you’ve charged $700 on one, and nothing on the others, your utilization overall is less than 30%, but you’d be reported as over utilizing your credit on the one with a $700 balance.

 Once you’ve established yourself as a prompt payer with a particular account, you may want to call and ask them to raise your credit limit.
-Not so you can charge more, but to increase the ratio of your utilization and possibly raise your score.
+Not so you can charge more, but to decrease the percentage of your utilization and possibly raise your score.

 Businesses may not send reports to the credit agencies every single month, but since you don’t know when, it pays to keep close track of what you’ve charged on each account.

 Credit history looks at the amount of time you’ve had accounts open where you’ve established a pattern of on-time payments.